 How many kids LOVE sports?
 I know my littles do!
 So I’ve worked up some 12″ letters to hang on a wall in a sports theme.
-In this posting I will show how I made the name Quinn in the sports: Basketball, Soccer, Football, Baseball and Tennis.
-I will tell you where to find the supplies needed, or how you can place an order and have me make them for you.
-Feel free to ask questions in the comments section if you need some help.
+In this posting I will show how I made the 12″ wooden letters in the sports: Basketball, Soccer, Football, Baseball and Tennis.
+I will tell you where to find the supplies needed for your project and the step by step to make your own. 🙂 Feel free to ask questions if you need some help.

-- 12″ Wooden Letters (Can be purchased at JoAnn’s Craft Store)
+- 12″ Wooden Letters (Can be purchased at JoAnn’s Craft Store or at Amazon)

 - Paint (all colors needed for the specific sports you will be doing)